 To eliminate pests, which can cause allergic reactions, you need to get rid of whatever is attracting them.
 Usually food, water or shelter.
 Don’t use toxic chemicals to eradicate them.
 Traps are preferable for cockroaches and rodents.

 Overuse of chemicals along with overly sanitised homes may well be the reason we are seeing an increase in allergy rates.
 Studies show that exposing your children both in the womb and at a young age to a range of bacteria from pets and farm animals, results in lower rates of asthma and allergies.
 Minimising the use of chemicals in the home during pregnancy and around young children also lowers the risk.

 Put simply, by making simple changes in your home you can often eliminate or reduce allergies or sensitivities, even though you may never know exactly what the trigger was.

 In a previous blog, I looked more closely at the effects of chemicals such as chlorine on allergies, such as eczema.
 As I mentioned at the start, what causes allergies in the house can be a variety of triggers, and actually dietary factors play a role in certain allergies too.
 Your health practitioner can help you with this.

-Next week on the blog I’ll take a deeper dive into house dust mites and how you can banish these from your home with simple habits.
-To know when it’s live on the site sign up for my newsletter below!
-Plus, if you feel that your home or workplace could be affecting your wellbeing, or would like to discuss this topic in more detail, feel free to book a free 20-minute consultation with me.
+If you feel that your home or workplace could be affecting your wellbeing, or would like to discuss this topic in more detail, feel free to book a 30-minute Mini Consult with me.